‘An ER visit costs more’: Trump’s reported $750 tax bill inspires a rush of comparisons

 People came barreling onto Twitter to detail a long list of expenses that cost them more: antidepressants; crutches; a pair of sneakers; a month’s rent in Lincoln, Neb.; two days’ rent in Trump Tower; health insurance; lupus medication; tickets to the Jonas Brothers’ 2019 tour; application fees for a U.S. visa; insulin; a RoboCop action figure; poppers; a weave; a 2-terabyte hard drive; and organic juice from Erewhon Market, a luxury health food supermarket chain in Los Angeles.

-Lawyer George Conway said he had spent more money purchasing food and treats for Skipper and Bonnie, the corgis he owns with wife, Kellyanne Conway, a former senior adviser to the president.
+Lawyer George Conway said he had spent more money purchasing food and treats for Skipper and Bonnie, the corgis he owns with wife Kellyanne Conway, a former senior adviser to the president.
 Shanna Danielson, a former schoolteacher and Democratic state Senate candidate in Pennsylvania, said her out-of-pocket bill for classroom supplies came in higher.

 Sam Ghali, an emergency medicine physician, wrote, “An ER visit costs more than $750.”